-But in the realm of training and education VR is much more than a game or a toy, able to deliver highly immersive and interactive learning experiences.
+But in the realm of training and education, VR is much more than a game or a toy, able to deliver highly immersive and interactive learning experiences.

-In highly-technical professions such as medicine, engineering or high-end manufacturing, VR has been shown to be very effective in framing tasks like problem solving whereby elements can be presented in a more fluid way.
+In highly-technical professions such as medicine, engineering or high-end manufacturing, VR has been shown to be very effective in framing tasks like problem-solving whereby elements can be presented in a more fluid way.
 It’s also being applied to help with the transfer and learning of so-called ‘soft skills’.
 For instance, an aged care worker might be able to mentor a colleague in conducting an argument with a dementia patient, presented as an avatar, to better prepare them for what is no doubt a very challenging scenario in real life.

 3. Augmented Reality

-Apple’s imminent ‘AR Smart Glasses’ is being tipped as a potential game-changer for such interactions, whereby the user would be able to stream live video to their manager who would give instructions as well as information to help resolve a complex mechanical or other sort of problem.
+Apple’s imminent ‘AR Smart Glasses’ is being tipped as a potential game-changer for such interactions, whereby the user would be able to stream live video to their manager who would give instructions as well as information to help resolve a complex mechanical or another sort of problem.

 4. Artificial Intelligence

-Artificial intelligence (AI) is a broad term that refers to the ability of computers to apply human like intelligence to solving problems.
+Artificial intelligence (AI) is a broad term that refers to the ability of computers to apply human-like intelligence to solving problems.
 Humans, when presented with variable data sets or information look to find connections to reveal patterns and concepts.
 AI is able to achieve this on a grand scale, sometimes yielding insights that may take even the smartest people months, years or longer to see.